Skip to main content

 What to Order

 The database record does not include a confirmed signature dish list for this specific location, so treat the following as category-level guidance consistent with the Din Tai Fung format rather than a guaranteed menu confirmation.
-The xiao long bao (steamed pork soup dumplings) are the core reason people queue here, and they should be on your table.
-Beyond that, the steamed shrimp and pork dumplings, wontons in chilli oil, and the cucumber salad are consistent performers across Din Tai Fung's Taiwanese locations.
+The xiao long bao (steamed pork soup dumplings) are the core reason people queue here, they should be on your table.
+Beyond that, the steamed shrimp and pork dumplings, wontons in chilli oil, the cucumber salad are consistent performers across Din Tai Fung's Taiwanese locations.
 The fried rice deserves more attention than it usually gets.
 The menu is broad enough that two people will struggle to exhaust it, but the dumplings remain the category in which this kitchen has the deepest track record.

 Booking and Timing

 Booking difficulty is rated Easy for this location, which is a genuine advantage over Taipei's $$$$ fine-dining tier where reservations at venues like Logy or Taïrroir require planning weeks or months in advance.
-That said, walk-in waits at peak times , weekend lunches and dinner service on Friday and Saturday , can run long given the volume this location handles.
+That said, walk-in waits at peak times, weekend lunches and dinner service on Friday and Saturday, can run long given the volume this location handles.
 The practical move for a first-timer is to arrive at opening or to check whether the location accepts same-day reservations via the ATT 4 Fun concierge or the Din Tai Fung Taiwan booking system.
 Arriving 15 minutes before the dining room opens is the most reliable way to avoid a significant wait.
 The $$ pricing means the table turnover is brisk, so even if you do queue, the wait is unlikely to be as long as the line suggests.

 Dress Code and Group Suitability